ericdebelak/melodia-static/balalaikalessons.md

 # Balalaika Lessons
 Individual lessons are be offered for beginners, intermediate and advance levels.

-Weekly 30 minute lessons cost $80 + tax per month.
-Family rates for two or more students are $70 + tax per month per child.
+Weekly 30 minute lessons cost $100 + tax per month.
+Family rates are available.

 The APS Holiday Schedule will be followed as non-teaching days.